Azure/azure-powershell/src/ServiceFabric/ServiceFabric/help/Az.ServiceFabric.md

 Change the Service Fabric upgrade type of the cluster.

 ### [Update-AzServiceFabricApplication](Update-AzServiceFabricApplication.md)
 Update a service fabric application.
-This allows to update the application parameters and/or upgrade the application type version which will trigger an
+This allows to update the application parameters and/or upgrade the application type version which will trigger an application upgrade.

 ### [Update-AzServiceFabricDurability](Update-AzServiceFabricDurability.md)
 Update the durability tier or VmSku of a node type in the cluster.